brainiak/rt-cloud/docs/run-in-docker.md

 ## Install rtcloud for Docker
 **Pull rtcloud image**

-    docker pull brainiak/rtcloud:1.0
+    docker pull brainiak/rtcloud:latest

 **Add the rtgroup**<br>
-Add a new group with GID 5454 which matches the user and group ID used in the rtcloud Docker container.
-Add you username to be a member of the rtgroup.
+Add a new group with GID 5454 to you local system which matches the user and group ID used in the rtcloud Docker container.
+Add your username to be a member of the rtgroup.

     sudo groupadd -g 5454 rtgroup
-    sudo usermod -a -G rtgroup <username>
+    sudo usermod -a -G rtgroup <your-username>
     sudo chgrp -R rtgroup <projects-dir>

 **Create the rtcloud ssl certificate**<br>
 This will create a self-signed SSL certificate called **rtcloud.crt** to allow encrypted communication with the projectInterface.
 You will need to install the rtcloud.crt certificate in your browser for trusted communication.
 The certificate will be created in location:<br> /var/lib/docker/volumes/certs/\_data/rtcloud.crt

     IP=`curl https://ifconfig.co/`
-    docker run --rm -it -v certs:/rt-cloud/certs brainiak/rtcloud:1.0 scripts/make-sslcert.sh -ip $IP
+    docker run -it --rm -v certs:/rt-cloud/certs brainiak/rtcloud:latest scripts/make-sslcert.sh -ip $IP

-**Add user for web interface**<br>
+**Add a user for web interface**<br>
-The web connection to projectInterface requires a user/password to authenticate.
+The web connection to the projectInterface requires a user/password to authenticate.
 You can create a username and password with this command.

-    docker run -it --rm -it -v certs:/rt-cloud/certs brainiak/rtcloud:1.0 scripts/add-user.sh -u <username>
+    docker run -it --rm -v certs:/rt-cloud/certs brainiak/rtcloud:latest scripts/add-user.sh -u <username>

 ## Run rtcloud projectInterface
-Once the above installation only needs to be run once, then the projectInterface can be started whenever needed with these commands.
+The above installation only needs to be run once, then the projectInterface can be started whenever needed with these commands.

     IP=`curl https://ifconfig.co/`
-    PROJS_DIR=<full_path_to_projects_dir>
+    PROJ_DIR=<full_path_to_project_dir>
+    PROJ_NAME=<name>

-    docker run -it --rm -v certs:/rt-cloud/certs -v $PROJS_DIR:/rt-cloud/projects -p 8888:8888  brainiak/rtcloud:1.0 scripts/run-projectInterface.sh -p sample -c projects/sample/conf/sample.toml -ip $IP
+    docker run -it --rm -v certs:/rt-cloud/certs -v $PROJ_DIR:/rt-cloud/projects/$PROJ_NAME -p 8888:8888  brainiak/rtcloud:latest scripts/run-projectInterface.sh -p $PROJ_NAME -c projects/$PROJ_NAME/config.toml -ip $IP

 ## Alternate simpler calls using the run-docker.sh script
 The rt-cloud githup repo has a run-docker.sh script that encapsulates the docker specific call parameters in the above calls.
 This can make it simpler to call the functions you want within the docker image.
-The following show the previous commands using the run-docker.sh helper script.
+The following shows the previous commands using the run-docker.sh helper script.
+Set the $PROJ_DIR env variable before calling run-docker.sh so it can map the project directory into the docker container.

     scripts/run-docker.sh scripts/make-sslcert.sh -ip $IP
     scripts/run-docker.sh scripts/add-user.sh -u <username>
     scripts/run-docker.sh scripts/run-projectInterface.sh -p sample -c projects/sample/conf/sample.toml -ip $IP

+## Alternate methods using docker-compose
+Docker compose can be used to start a container running with all the appropriate directories and ports mapped, making it easier to issue calls (i.e. run commands) in a continuously running container.

+The docker compose file is located at: `rt-cloud/docker/docker-compose.yml`.
+Edit the docker-compose.yml file and replace `/tmp/myproject` with the path to your project, and update the internal container mount point by replacing 'myproject' in `/rt-cloud/projects/myproject` with your project directory name.

+Then start the docker compose container running `docker-compose up`.

+    docker-compose -f docker/docker-compose.yml up &

+Stop the docker compose container by running `docker-compose down`

+    docker-compose -f docker/docker-compose.yml down

+The running container will be named `rtserver`.
+You can then issue commands to the running container such as:

+    docker exec -it rtserver ls /rt-cloud/projects

+    docker exec -it rtserver scripts/run-projectInterface.sh -p myproject -c /rt-cloud/projects/myproject/config.toml --test

+This makes it easier to run commands without specifying volumes and ports to map each time, and is more efficient as it uses a running container rather than starting a new container for each command.